tenebrion/slack_bot/README.md

 I'm continually tweaking the formatting / layout as I learn new techniques.
 For example, in the bot.py file (which is the main file), I setup the list of actions in a dictionary with the value set to the method call.

+I'm always open to suggestions and feedback.
+It's those comments that help us newer coders learn and grow.